carlortiz/LeaderboardsVersion2/README.md

 # General Information

-This is an app creates a leaderboard for the five major stats of basketball players.
+This is an app creates a leaderboard for the major stats of basketball players.
 The user may enter in as many players as possible.

 # Technologies